 OSHA has just announced it is partially reopening the record on the rulemaking for the permanent healthcare COVID-19 standard known as the rule on Occupational Exposure to COVID-19 in Healthcare Settings.
 Comments are due by April 22, 2022.
 The docket number is OSHA-2020-0004.
 Following the written comments, there will also be a hearing held online

-Melanie L. Paul is Of Counsel in the Atlanta, Georgia, office of Jackson Lewis P.C.
-She co-leads the firm’s Workplace Safety and Health Practice Group.
+Melanie L. Paul is a principal in the Atlanta, Georgia, office of Jackson Lewis P.C.
+She is co-leader of the firm’s Workplace Safety and Health practice group.
 Her practice focuses on occupational safety and health and wage and hour issues.
-Ms. Paul’s clients benefit from her unique inside experience as a trial attorney for the U.S. Department of Labor (DOL) for more than a decade.
+Melanie's clients benefit from her unique inside experience as a trial attorney for the U.S. Department of Labor (DOL) for more than a decade.

 With its new inspection initiative, the Occupational Safety and Health Administration (OSHA) is taking steps to ensure certain healthcare employers continue to protect workers against COVID-19, even as falling case numbers across the country have prompted many state and local agencies to withdraw mask mandates and other COVID-19 precautions.

 To read this article in its…

 OSHA has withdrawn its enforcement of the ETS requiring most employers to mandate COVID-19 vaccines or tests for employees.
 Read more.

 the U.S. Supreme Court has granted a temporary stay of the OSHA Emergency Temporary Standard.
 Read more.

 As workplaces are reimagined, employers and operators of coworking spaces need to consider how to operate safely in the age of the COVID-19 pandemic.
 Read more.

 If President Biden’s OSHA ETS goes forward, nearly half the states have the option of going their own way.
 Read more.